 By this time, it was almost 1pm, and after we explored the hotel a little bit, we decided to stay for lunch and try its restaurant, as we had a pick up at 2pm and to be honest, didn’t really want to go anywhere else.
 Cottocrudo is open to non hotel residents and its simple lunch menu was just what we needed.
 Word of warning: book first just in case, as it is one of the power-lunch spots in town.

 At 2pm we were ready to go.
 Where, you ask me?
 Well, I booked a 1-hour Flytographer session as obviously it would be unthinkable not to.
+It would be the perfect token souvenir of our weekend in Prague.
 And I have to say, Eliska was a gem, and took some of our best ever photographs.

 We continued walking and made our way towards Prague Castle, which was obviously a place we were very keen to visit.

 Eliska was very chatty (and very nice) and we really enjoyed her company – and we were quite impressed with how much we walked (all optional, for the record.
 Excellent for my fitbit stats).

 But the best thing was that we saw the busiest touristic sites on the Friday – believe me, things changed dramatically over the next couple of days.
 Who didn’t want their own weekend in Prague?
 Exactly.

 We slowly made our way back into the Old Town and to the hotel and did something we rarely do – we went for a nap.
 I am not going to lie, but it was just what we needed.
 We ordered some nice Earl Grey tea and just relaxed for a couple of hours.